 Summary : The Galapagos Islands are considered one of the most spectacular and pristine National Parks in the world.
 Visitors delight in the abundant, unusual, and surprisingly approachable wildlife--from Galapagos giant tortoises to playful sea lions to the fascinating blue-footed boobies.

-* This trip operates aboard the Eric, Flamingo, or Letty (identical ships).
+* This trip operates aboard identical ships – Eric, Flamingo (through July 2015), or Letty

 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.